sophiay2/sophiay2.github.io/index.md

 Top 3% High Honor Student- Hinsdale Central High School 2017

+Illinois State Scholar 2017

+National Honors Society - 2016/2017

 National German Exam Gold Medalist 2014

 ## Interests
 I am interested in improving the efficiency of medical instruments and have done research in the meantime about how certain critical procedures are done, and how they may be innovatively improved.
+I trust that Computer Science will allow these changes to take place more immediately.
 I hold a philosophy in which I believe anything and everything has room for improvement, and it is our responsibility to find ways to continuously achieve higher.
 Musically, I play the violin and love to sing, owning a 3-octave vocal range.
 Hobbies of mine including swimming and bowling, in which my Girl's Varsity Bowling Team won the first West Suburban Championship in the history of Hinsdale Central High School.